 - third parties give Provider access to files containing Personal Information;

-- psychologists manage records about an Individual using the Services;
+- Practitioners manage records about an Individual using the Services;

 - Provider is given written or verbal information from a teacher, a medical practitioner or health practitioner, EAP provider or other referral source; and